Shangxpss/EnglishTutor/analyse/2023NationOne.md

 B. People can live in harmony with grizzlies.
 C. A special path should be built for grizzlies.
 D. Technology can be introduced to protect grizzlies.

+Many years ago, I bought a house in the Garfagnana, where we still go every summer.
+The first time we 21D there, we heard the chug chug-chug of a motorbike 22A its way down the hill toward us.
+It was 23B called Mario, coming to 24C us a box containing some tomatoes and a bottle of wine.
+It was a very nice 25D for him to make.
+But when we looked at the tomatoes, we were 26A because they were so
+misshapen: not at all like the nice, round, 27C things you get in a supermarket.
+And the wine was cloudy, in a funny old bottle with no label (标签) on it.
+These can’t be any 28B , we thought.
+But we were 29B his kindness, so we 30A them.

+What we discovered is that it’s 31C to judge what you eat only by its 32A .
+Those tomatoes had 33D that reminded me of the ones my uncle used to grow when I was a child.
+Nowadays supermarket tomatoes 34B perfect but taste of water.
+Nobody’s going to have a 35B memory of those.
+It’s a surprise they haven’t managed to grow square ones so that they can 36D them easily.
+Mario’s wine may have been cloudy and come out of an old bottle, but it was 37A .

+It’s good to eat things at the correct time, when they’re 38C , and as close as possible to where they were 39D .
+What Mario had 40B us was the taste of the Garfagnana.

+21. A. waited B. met C. camped D. stayed
+22. A. making B. searching C. squeezing D. feeling
+23. A. customer B. neighbor C. relative D. passenger
+24. A. lend B. send C. bring D. show
+25. A. choice B. comment C. promise D. gesture
+26. A. worried B. moved C. thrilled D. bored
+27. A. simple B. real C. shiny D. fun
+28. A. more B. good C. new D. easy
+29. A. sympathetic to B. thankful for C. cautious about D. interested in
+30. A. tried B. sold C. returned D. mixed
+31. A. unnecessary B. uncertain C. unwise D. unusual
+32. A. appearance B. quality C. origin D. price
+33. A. size B. shape C. color D. taste
+34. A. smell B. look C. become D. work
+35. A. happy B. vivid C. short D. vague
+36. A. clean B. check C. count D. pack
+37. A. perfect B. useful C. convenient D. familiar
+38. A. on view B. on sale C. in season D. in need
+39. A. finished B. stored C. found D. grown
+40. A. cooked B. given C. bought D. told